Dollar trips on disappointing data, Aussie shines

 Prompting investors to trim bullish USD positions was the closely watched ISM survey, whose national factory index fell to 48.6 as the sector buckled under the weight of a strong dollar and deep spending cuts by energy firms.

-Also tempering sentiment, Chicago Fed President Charles Evans was at pains to emphasize the need for the U.S. central bank to spell out a gradual pace of rate hikes.
+Also tempering sentiment, Chicago Fed President Charles Evans was at pains to emphasise the need for the U.S. central bank to spell out a gradual pace of rate hikes.

 "We have been cautious about extending USD long positions ahead of the Fed, wary that the USD could give back ground if the Fed stresses caution and FX headwinds in their press conference," analysts at BNP Paribas wrote in a note to clients.